 You can work backward using the Cost-Based formula for this if you need to so you can establish where you need to be at a minimum and see if the price you are considering is going to be viable.

-Ideally, your price should be around 4-6x the cost of production.
-I would consider 2x as the minimum.
+Ideally, your price should be around 2x the cost of production.
+If the market will bear higher, that is even better.

 Again, this depends on your business, where you want to be in the market, and how cheaply you can get the product to market.